 For many students and their families, mornings are a race against the clock to get out the door and to school on time – and all too often, kids skip breakfast in the rush.
-However, research suggests that this habit can lead to decreased focus and learning, and have a negative impact on academic performance.
-Learn what type of breakfast foods can boost your child’s brain power.
+However, research suggests that this habit can lead to decreased focus and learning and have a negative impact on school performance.
+Kids should eat breakfast every day.
+Learn what type of breakfast foods can boost your child's brain power.

-Kara Gann, a Clinical Dietitian at Children's Health℠, says that smart breakfast choices are carbohydrate-rich foods like fruits, whole grains and low-fat dairy.
+Kara Gann, Clinical Dietitian at Children's Health℠, says that smart breakfast choices are carbohydrate-rich foods like fruits, whole grains and low-fat dairy.
 Since these foods are more slowly digested, they provide a steady supply of glucose.
 Adding protein to the mix helps maintain the energy supply even longer, ensuring the brain has enough go-power to last until lunch.
-Use the list below to mix-and-match a healthy breakfast.
-Choose a carbohydrate food to supply fuel and a protein/fat to sustain that energy flow throughout your child’s day.
+The list below provides healthy breakfast choices that are kid friendly.
+Choose a carbohydrate food to supply fuel and a protein/fat to sustain that energy flow throughout your child's day.